CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 -pr|current folder|project root folder
 -cr|&lt;project root&gt;/content|content root folder
 -tr|&lt;project root&gt;/test|test root folder
--ts|none|list of test suites to run - use `!default` to skip tests that are not included in a test suite
+-ts|none|list of test suites to run - use `!default` to skip tests that are not included in a test suite -cov|false|whether or not test coverage data should be output

+**Note:** Test coverage is calculated as as percentage of flows and operations for which tests exist, regardless of how much of each flow or operation is covered by the test.

 ##Sublime Integration